RobertAhlin/react-currency-converter/README.md

     - ConversionResult: This component displays the result of the currency conversion.
     - ErrorComponent: This component is used to display error messages when there are errors in the application.

-* Recieve and inect at least one prop
+* Recieve and inject at least one prop
 Yes, there are several.
 For example:
     - CurrencyInput: Takes in the `value` and `onChange` props.
     - ConversionResult: Takes in the `result` and `currency` props.
     - ErrorComponent: Takes in the `message` prop.

-* Handle at least one even:
+* Handle at least one event
 Yes, for example, the event handling occurs in the `handleConvert` function within the `LayoutComponent` component:
 ```
 const handleConvert = () => {